 5. Work with a coach to develop good throwing mechanics.

 6. Avoid trying to overthrow pitches.
 Learning to change speeds and locating your pitches may be a safer alternative to trying to throw as hard as you can on every pitch.

 7. Pitch only to the point of fatigue, not through it.

 8. Never ignore persistent shoulder or elbow pain — do not try to pitch through it.

 9. Maintain good all-around strength and flexibility with a year-round training program provided by your physical therapist or other qualified health professional.

-Michael Levinson, Physical Therapist and Certified Strength and Conditioning Specialist, is a Clinical Supervisor at M. Benson Sports Rehabilitation Center at Hospital for Special Surgery.
-Michael is on the faculty of Columbia University School of Physical Therapy.
-He has published numerous chapters and articles on Sports Medicine Rehabilitation, and has lectured extensively on various subjects regarding the shoulder, elbow, knee and ankle.
-Michael serves as physical therapist for the New York Mets Baseball Club.
+Michael Levinson, Physical Therapist and Certified Sports Clinical Specialist, is a Clinical Supervisor for the Overhead Athlete at the James M. Benson Sports Rehabilitation Center at Hospital for Special Surgery.
+He has published numerous chapters and articles on Sports Medicine Rehabilitation, developed the HSS Throwing Manual and has lectured extensively on various subjects regarding the shoulder, elbow, knee and ankle.
 He has been a consultant to numerous youth, high school, collegiate and professional athletes.